-Our main purpose of our visit to the ancient city was to have this view all to ourselves.
+Our main purpose of our visit to the ancient Coba ruins was to have this view all to ourselves.
 For that you have to be at the gate early in the morning at the opening of the complex at 8 a.m.
 Even then there will probably be more travelers with the same idea.
 But unlike those visitors, we rented a bicycle and reached the pyramid in no time.
 The first half hour we had this special place in the Mexican jungle all to ourselves!

-With a height of 42 meters, the pyramid is the highest in the Yucatan peninsula, second to the pyramid in Mayan city Calakmul (45 meters).
+With a height of 42 meters, the Coba pyramid is the highest in the Yucatan peninsula, second to the pyramid in Mayan city Calakmul (45 meters).
 From the top you have a view over the green jungle and you can clearly see the top of another Coba pyramid.
 The steep stairs of the Nohoch Mul can be a challenge.
 To help you up and down there is a thick rope in the middle for some support.
 We found a handy tool, but not really necessary for us.
 We mainly saw other visitors sliding down the stairs on their buttocks.
 Quite a nice sight from below!

-Cycling between the Mayan temples through the jungle is an unforgettable experience and highly recommended.
+Cycling between the Mayan ruins through the jungle is an unforgettable experience and highly recommended.
 After the kick-off at the big pyramid we cycled through the entire park.
 We used the offline maps app maps.me to find the way through the complex, although you can’t really get lost without a map.
 Our route went passed other pyramids – unfortunately not to climb -, age-old structures and an impressive ball court.

 After visiting eight other Mayan cities, the ball court is a well-known phenomenon for us.
 There is such a playing field for the infamous Mayan ball game in almost every city.
 According to the legends, the losers would be sacrificed to the gods, so there was quite a bit at stake.
 Don’t forget to take a close look at this ball court.
 Faces are chopped in the sloping walls and in the middle of the playing field you see a skull made of stone on the ground.